-Of course!
+Yes!
 The Department of Biology is located in the Mendel Science Center, which also houses the Departments of Chemistry, Physics, Computing Sciences, Astronomy, and Geography and the Environment.
-A new, interdisciplinary biochemistry major accepted its first freshman class in 2009.
+An interdisciplinary biochemistry major accepted its first freshman class in 2009.
 The College of Engineering co-sponsors our new Minor in Bioengineering, and students in the College of Nursing take several required Biology courses.

 Absolutely not!
 We have several faculty members who pursue research in evolutionary biology, and we offer both undergraduate and graduate courses in evolution.
 Related note: Gregor Mendel was an Augustinian monk, and his scientific legacy is greatly honored at Villanova.

 A great many opportunities exist for collaboration.
 There are five medical schools in the Philadelphia area, and a large number of colleges and universities.
 There are several research institutes, including Wistar, Fox Chase Cancer Center, Lankenau Institute for Medical Research, the Coriell Institute, and the USDA research labs.
 In addition, the area has numerous pharmaceutical and biotechnology firms.